anthonywong/chinese-ims-doc/index.rst

 their input method of choice, with the rest mostly using :ref:`version 5 <versions>`.

+.. _implementations:

-Implementations on most popular OSes
+Implementations on some popular OSes
 ------------------------------------

 .. _windows: